Deep-Learning-with-Jax/.github/profile/README.md

 #### Prerequisites:
 Programming in Python.
 If you are unfamiliar with Python, please consult https://docs.python.org/3/tutorial/ before starting to work on the course.
-Exposure to university-level math courses make it much easier to understand the material.
+Exposure to university-level math courses makes it much easier to understand the material.
 However, participants from our digital humanities groups have completed the course on site.

 ### Feedback